alessandrosp/alessandrosp.github.io/_drafts/a-draft-post.md

 - Salvini is the only candidate to have his own name as a keyword.
 This may be simply the result of him having named his "sub-party" Noi Con Salvini (en: Us With Salvini);

 It's also interesting to note how candidates do not seem to be communicating about the same issues from different points of view (e.g., immigration is good vs. immigration is bad) as much as talking about what they consider the most important problems for the country.
 In other words, nobody seems to be offering an opposite narrative to other candidates'.

-## Clustering analysis

-Use word embedding to generate average vectors for each individual tweet.
-Add sentiment score.
-Cluster with k=2 (left/right) and k=3 (left/right/other).
-Reduce dimensionality to 2 to display results (each tweet a point; color of the point for the party; bakcground color for the cluster; if too complicated, the use colours for clusters and shape points for party or viceversa).